sonne118/CustomLinkedLists/LinkedList/readme.md

     d.
 Method ValueArray()   - returning Array of value of Linked list

+            slink.Add("Piter");
+            slink.Add("Mike");
+            slink.Add("Anna");
 	    String.Join(" , ", link1.ValueArray())

 		  you can watch such result when outputing to the console

 		  Piter, Mike, Anna

   I.   In this Library  was implemented interface IEnumerable
+       It can give you possibilty to iterate Linked list using loop as foreach

   II.
-It can give you possibilty to iterate Linked list using loop as foreach
+Also  "test cases" was implemented

   III.
-Also was realized deep "test cases"

-  IV.
 All classes in this library is sealed so you can not override or inherit it.